UMD-CS-STICs/389Rspring19/guides/git_instructions.md

 # Homework Submission and Clone Repository Instructions

 ## Overview
 Homework assignment and submission for this class will be handled through GitHub.
-This is meant as a way to teach and familiarize you with git technology, as well as build a portfolio of cybersecurity writeups on your personal GitHub accounts.
-Grades will be assigned through ELMS.
+This is meant as a way to teach and familiarize you with git software, as well as build a portfolio of cybersecurity writeups on your personal GitHub accounts.
+We will be running scripts that automatically retrieve your homeworks, and grades will be assigned through ELMS.

-This guide covers how to setup the GitHub and local repositories you will need for this class.
-Please pay careful attention to the mention of *class* repository and *personal* repository in this guide.
+This guide covers how to setup the GitHub **and** local repositories you will need for this class.
+Please pay careful attention to the mention of *class* repository versus *personal* repository in this guide.

+We recommend you follow this guide and use git from within your Kali VM.

 ## Getting Started
 If you don't already have a GitHub account, you will have to create one.
 You can do this [here](https://github.com/).